-For over 15 years, Emily Tait has served as a trusted advisor in complex intellectual property disputes and transactions, earning recognition as one of Michigan's "Notable Women in the Law."
+For more than 15 years, Emily Tait has served as a trusted advisor in complex intellectual property disputes and transactions, earning recognition as one of Michigan's "Notable Women in the Law."
 Through her work in Detroit and around the globe, Emily has developed a deep understanding of issues related to autonomous vehicles, artificial intelligence, connected mobility, and protection and enforcement of rights in software and data.

 Emily works closely with clients in high-stakes matters involving patented technology, copyrighted works (including software), trade secrets, data, and trademarks.
 Experienced in district court litigation, she also has participated in several successful appeals to the Federal Circuit.
 In addition, Emily advises on IP protection, enforcement, and risk management strategy; structures transactions and agreements involving IP and technology; and conducts due diligence related to IP acquisition and licensing.
 Her matters involve diverse technologies, including vehicle software, health care data, fintech, medical devices, telecommunications, pharmaceuticals, biotech, and consumer products.